-Xany Rudoff is a Los Angeles-based artist who has been working as a professional painter for the past ten years.
+Xany Rudoff is a Los Angeles-based artist who has been working as a professional painter for the past fifteen years.
 Trained at one of the most prestigious fine art programs in the country, UCLA, Rudoff has been featured in many notable publications including Vanity Fair Magazine, The New York Times Magazine, The LA Weekly, and most recently, featured in a six page spread in the cutting edge London Art publication, Cock No.7, for their "Dreams" and "Vinyl" themed issues.

 Throughout the years, Xany's artwork has taken on many different themes and outlets.
 She began her highly political series about the Vietnam War and the American Media in the late 1990's touching upon such highly charged issues pertaining to the United States involvement in the war and the effect it had on society and the media fallout that occurred.
-Her recent work takes on the Iconization of celebrity and rock stars using the traditional techniques from the Byzantine Era of 24 carat gold leaf and watercolor.
+Her recent work takes on the Iconization of celebrity and rock stars using the traditional techniques from the Byzantine Era of 24 carat gold and silver leaf and watercolor.